Main menu

 Position of the weak layer in the snowpack

-Usually between new snow and old snow, i.e. close to the interface to the old snow surface, sometimes in the new snow layers and occasionally slightly below in the old snowpack.
-In the latter case, the problem “persistent weak layers” additionally prevails.
+• Dry-snow slab avalanches: Typically between new snow and old snow or within the new snow layers.
+Occasionally slightly below the old snow surface.
+In that case, the problem “persistent weak layers” additionally prevails.

 Why?